zot/Retro6502.jl/README.md

 ### Julia functions and macros

 - `data(value)`: the `.data` directive uses this to compute a byte array from Julia data.
 You can add methods for your own types.
-- `align`: align the current context to a byte boundary.
+- `align(boundarysize)`: align the current context to a byte boundary.
 - `asm"..."`: produce an AssemblyCode structure. \NAME is substituted with the current value of NAME.
 You can use `*` to concatenate AssemblyCode structures.
 - `noasm"..."`: project an empty AssemblyCode structure.